cproctor/summer_course/curriculum/session_1/README.md

     - classes, instances, methods, interfaces, variable scope
     - Python class syntax
     - a few magic methods
-    - Implement Animal subclasses with a petting zoo.
+    - Play with a few classes: Animals in the Forest
     - Design classes for a card game.

 Homework